Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 Overview

 The Manaslu Region offers various Trekking options, and we focus here on the Manaslu Circuit Trek.
-The popular Manaslu massif skirts through the highest point Larkey Pass and passes down to the Annapurna.
+The popular Manaslu massif passes through the highest point Larkya Pass at 5,064 meters and then descends to the Annapurna region .

-This trekking Trail was opened in 1991, before then it was not allowed to enter the area.
-Manaslu Circuit Trek uses Restricted area permits and individual trekkers cannot enter the area Alone.
-Every Trekking should at least have a partner with him/her and a Guide/Porter.
+This trekking Trail was opened in 1991, before that it was not allowed to enter the area.
+To trek around the Manaslu Circuit, You will need a Restricted area permits and individual trekkers cannot enter the area alone.
+Every Trekker should at least have a partner with him/her and a Guide/Porter.

-The 177 kilometers of this Manaslu Circuit Trekking trail follows an ancient salt trading route along the Budi Gandaki River.
-Manaslu en route passes through 10 peaks over 6500m that are visible along the trip and a few 7000m peaks.
+The Manaslu Circuit Trekking trail of 177 kilometers follows an ancient salt trading route along the Budi Gandaki River.
+This route passes through 10 peaks over 6500m that are visible along the trip and a few 7000m peaks.

 Manaslu Circuit Trek 13 Days Overview